Elevating Teacher Evaluation: From Meeting Minimum Standards to Fostering Ongoing Growth

 Evaluating teacher effectiveness guarantees high-quality instruction and helps teachers grow.
 Or does it?
-Research shows that some models of teacher evaluation have the opposite effect.
+Research shows that some models of teacher evaluation have the exact opposite effect.
 It’s understandable: being evaluated is anxiety-inducing.
 Imagine going about your work when you become aware that someone is watching and judging your every move.
 As the evaluator, it’s probably not your favorite part of the job either.

 So, as a school leader, how can you change perceptions about the dreaded evaluation?
 Start by adopting a coaching mindset, giving formative feedback, and making growth visible.
 These actions will leave teachers feeling supported rather than judged.

-First, let’s get clear on the roles teacher evaluation and coaching play in an instructional support system.
+First, let’s get clear on the roles that teacher evaluation and coaching play in an instructional support system.
 The two serve unique functions but are inextricably linked.
 The first step in improving teacher effectiveness is understanding and respecting the differences between evaluation and coaching.

 Teacher evaluation is the process of reviewing and rating teacher effectiveness in the classroom at a single point in time.
 Authentic teacher coaching is ongoing, supportive, and strengths-based.
 It puts teachers at the center of their own professional learning journey.
 The aim of teacher evaluation is to ensure teachers meet the minimum standard of quality.
 Teacher coaching invites growth beyond the minimum.
 Both have their place in an effective instructional support system.